balfabb87/GoodbyeBigSlow.kext/ReadMe.md

 Diagnostics
 -------------

-To view the log messages on system boot, keep holding Command-V before you do.
+To view the log messages on system boot, [keep holding Command-V before you do](https://support.apple.com/kb/HT201255).

 To check whether your CPU has been successfully unthrottled, install [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) and watch the stats:

 ![statistics of working cpu](other/cpu-stats.png)

 When using GoodbyeBigSlow.kext, it is strongly recommended to monitor power consumption at the wall with a Kill-a-Watt meter or similar device and make sure that you don't exceed the power capabilities of your power adapter.
-Use of GoodbyeBigSlow.kext to bypass these throttling schemes is at your own risk and can result in permanent damage to your power adapter or computer or both which may not be covered by your warranty.
+Use of GoodbyeBigSlow.kext to bypass this throttling scheme is at your own risk and can result in permanent damage to your power adapter or computer or both which may not be covered by your warranty.

 License
 ---------